Clemon-R/BoardI2C/README.md

 ##

+### Remaining problems

+* If LCD is launched before the code in the while in the main, we got a white screen
+* Plugging SDA and SCL without power supply in the Nordic, the ESP32 don't start(typically removing the jack)

+##

 ### How does it work ?

 When already uploaded on your ESP32 with all the required components and settings,